shivtu/DO-Mgmt/readme.md

     <td>files</td>
     <td>Array</td>
     <td><address><code>[any string, base64 string]</code></address></td>
-    <td>Accepted array length 2<br/>first element of array should be the original file name, second element should be a base64 string of the file</td>
+    <td>Accepted array length 2<br/>first element of array should be the original file name, second element should be a base64 string of the file<br/>To change the directory path where files get saved look into file Validate.js method named saveFile, variable named: uploadFolder</td>
   </tr>
   <tr>
     <td>lifeCycle</td>